zyro23/grails-spring-websocket/README.md

 ### Full-Featured Broker

 To use a full-featured (e.g. RabbitMQ, ActiveMQ, etc.) instead of the default simple broker, please refer to the Spring docs regarding configuration.
-Additionally, add two dependencies for TCP connection management.
+Additionally, add a dependency for TCP connection management.

-    implementation platform("io.netty:netty-bom:4.1.34.Final")
-    implementation platform("io.projectreactor:reactor-bom:Californium-SR6")
-    implementation "io.netty:netty-all"
+    implementation platform("io.projectreactor:reactor-bom:2023.0.5")
     implementation "io.projectreactor.netty:reactor-netty"

-It is a good idea to align the BOM versions with the ones your current spring-boot BOM is using.
+It is a good idea to align the BOM version with the one your current spring-boot BOM is using.

 ## User Destinations